 A holistic benefits package can be an influential tool for attracting and retaining best-in-class talent, long-term.
 In a recent survey, Americans’ perceptions of their health revealed a need for guidance when it comes to exercise (51%), eating healthier (40%) and getting more sleep (38%), showing the value of personalized support for mental and physical health.
 Consider how your benefits offering addresses all aspects of an individual’s health, including nutrition and diet, fitness, stress management and even sleep.

-Harvard Pilgrim members have access to services such as personalized to help members achieve their health goals, plus a suite of digital tools that helps track everything from mental well-being to physical wellness.
+Harvard Pilgrim members have access to services such as personalized health coaching to help members achieve their health goals, plus a suite of digital tools that helps track everything from mental well-being to physical wellness.
 Additionally, through Harvard Pilgrim’s Living Well at Home program, members can access live, guided wellness sessions from Zumba and yoga to strength training, plus webinars on various well-being topics to help them along their health journey.

 Virtual care and telehealth are here to stay.

 According to a recent McKinsey study, 40% of respondents reported that they would continue to use telehealth for their future care needs.
 With the highly contagious Delta variant on the rise and COVID-19 cases and hospitalizations surging, telehealth is more than a convenient care option for employees with busy schedules—it’s also a safer option.

 Access to telehealth services, such as Doctor on Demand, will continue to be an important part of a complete benefits package moving into 2022 when it comes to urgent care, preventative care, chronic pain management and behavioral health visits.